ODIN-fire/odin-rs/odin_build/doc/odin_build.md

 At application runtime we optionally extend the above file system lookup mechanism by checking for an embedded resource within the resource-crate if no file was found.

 By setting a runtime environment variable `ODIN_EMBEDDED_ONLY=true` we can force the lookup to only consider embedded resources.

+This lookup is performed for each resource separately, i.e. it is not just possible but even usual to have heterogenous locations.
+Typically only configs with user settings or credentials reside outside the repository whereas assets are kept within.
+The main exception would be development/test environments.

 ## ODIN Environment Variables